2. Definition of terms

-Assessing Unit: means a city, a town, a county having a county department of assessment with the power to assess real property, or a village unless the village enacted a local law to terminate its assessing unit status as provided in subdivision 3 of section 1402 of the RPTL or unless the village is coterminous with the territory of a town and is subject to the provisions of section 17-1722-a of the Village Law.
+A city, a town, a county having a county department of assessment with the power to assess real property, or a village unless the village enacted a local law to terminate its assessing unit status as provided in subdivision 3 of section 1402 of the RPTL or unless the village is coterminous with the territory of a town and is subject to the provisions of section 17-1722-a of the Village Law.

-Change in Level of Assessment Factor: this factor represents the percentage change in assessed value of property that exists on both the prior assessment roll and the current assessment roll.
+This factor represents the percentage change in assessed value of property that exists on both the prior assessment roll and the current assessment roll.
 This factor is used in the calculation of special equalization rates by multiplying the final State equalization rate for the prior roll by the change in level of assessment factor for the current roll.
 The factor is computed as follows:

 1+((equalization increases - equalization decreases)/(prior av - quantity decreases))

 Lands acquired by the county and forever devoted to the purposes of reforestation.
 Such lands are exempt from county taxes, but are taxable for all other purposes (Section 219, County Law).
 County owned reforested lands are coded in the three-digit property classification code as 942 and in the five-digit Property Tax Exemption Code as 33302.